microsoft/flashcards-workshop/workshop.md

 # Create a Fabric Data Pipeline

-Now that we have the flashcards and the QR codes, we can run a [data pipeline](https://learn.microsoft.com/training/modules/use-data-factory-pipelines-fabric/) to copy the data to an external data store ([Azure Blob Storage](https://learn.microsoft.com/training/modules/explore-azure-blob-storage/)) for public consumption.
+Now that we have the flashcards, we can run a [data pipeline](https://learn.microsoft.com/training/modules/use-data-factory-pipelines-fabric/) to copy the data to an external data store ([Azure Blob Storage](https://learn.microsoft.com/training/modules/explore-azure-blob-storage/)) for public consumption.

 Select the `Home` button to go back to the Data Engineering experience.
 Select `Data pipeline` to create a new data pipeline.
 Give it the name `flashcards_pipeline`, and then select `Create`.